Automattic/jetpack/projects/plugins/boost/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Speed up your website by optimizing page performance with Jetpack Boost!
+Speed up your WordPress site by optimizing page performance with Jetpack Boost.
+Easily activate one-click optimizations to boost your Core Web Vitals.

 == Description ==

-Speed up your website by optimizing page performance with Jetpack Boost!
+Speed up your WordPress site by optimizing page performance with Jetpack Boost.
+Easily activate one-click optimizations to boost your Core Web Vitals.

 Did you know that a faster website:-